zephyrproject-rtos/zephyr/doc/reference/kernel/other/event_manager.rst

-.. _event_manager:
+.. _app_event_manager:

-Event Manager
+Application Event Manager
-#############
+#########################

 .. contents::
    :local:
    :depth: 2

-The Event Manager is a piece of software that supports development of consistent, modular, event-based application.
+The Application Event Manager is a piece of software that supports development of consistent, modular, event-based applications.
 In an event-based application, parts of the application functionality are separated into isolated modules that communicate with each other using events.
 Events are submitted by modules and other modules can subscribe and react to them.
-The Event Manager acts as coordinator of the event-based communication.
+The Application Event Manager acts as coordinator of the event-based communication.

 .. figure:: em_overview.svg
-   :alt: Architecture of an application based on Event Manager
+   :alt: Architecture of an application based on Application Event Manager

-See the :ref:`event_manager_sample` sample for a simple example of how to use the Event Manager.
+See the :ref:`app_event_manager_sample` sample for a simple example of how to use the Application Event Manager.

 Events
 ******

 Events are structured data types that are defined by the application and can contain additional data.

-The Event Manager handles the events by processing and propagating all of them to the modules (listeners) that subscribe to a specific event.
+The Application Event Manager handles the events by processing and propagating all of them to the modules (listeners) that subscribe to a specific event.
 Multiple modules can subscribe to the same event.
 As part of this communication, listeners can process events differently based on their type.

-The Event Manager provides API for defining, creating, and subscribing events.
+The Application Event Manager provides API for defining, creating, and subscribing events.
 See `Implementing an event type`_ for details about how to create custom event types.

 Modules